skypjack/entt/docs/md/entity.md

 Groups are a (much) faster alternative to views.
 However, the higher the performance, the greater the constraints on what is allowed and what is not.<br/>
-In particular, groups add in some cases a limitation on the creation of components during iterations.
+In particular, groups add in some rare cases a limitation on the creation of components during iterations.
 It happens in quite particular cases.
 Given the nature and the scope of the groups, it isn't something in which it will happen to come across probably, but it's good to know it anyway.